-Until evidence emerges to the contrary, we think mandatory rotation is a solution in search of a problem and therefore cannot credibly promise measurable benefits for shareholders in the form of better audits.

-On the other hand, no one denies the added costs that mandatory auditor rotation would entail.
+Until evidence emerges to the contrary, I think mandatory rotation is a solution in search of a problem and therefore cannot credibly promise measurable benefits for shareholders in the form of better audits.
+No one denies the added costs that mandatory auditor rotation would entail.

-We fully expect that audit fees during the first few years of a new audit engagement would exceed those that companies would otherwise need to pay.
-These new costs would derive in part from the process of interviewing prospective new auditors and the (billable) time the new auditor would spend with company staff and members of the audit committee to obtain the information and access to perform the audit according to shareholder expectations.
+I fully expect that audit fees during the first few years of a new audit engagement would exceed those that companies would otherwise pay.
+These new costs would be derived in part from the process of interviewing prospective new auditors and the (billable) time the new auditor would spend with company staff and members of the audit committee to obtain the information to perform the audit according to shareholder expectations.
 This is an expensive, unnecessary, and wasteful process.